Preliminary Strategic Plan

 Favorite place/space in West Hollywood: Observation Deck in front of the West Hollywood Aquatics Center

-Bio: Chiedu Egbuniwe (CHEE-ed-oo ee-BOO-nee-way) has worked for years with government institutions, corporations, and nonprofits.
+Bio: Chiedu Egbuniwe (CHEE-ed-oo ee-BOO-nee-way) has worked with government institutions, corporations, and nonprofits for years.
 He serves as Chair of the LGBTQ+ Commission for the City of West Hollywood, and as Board Chair for One Institute, one of the oldest LGBTQ+ nonprofits in the nation.
 He consults as a DEIA&B advisor and his prior experience is in IT management and administration.
 Chiedu is committed to collaboration, active listening, and active learning.
 At One Institute, he helped launch Circa, the first Queer History festival in the U.S.: over 3,000 diverse participants in 70 programs reflecting our identities.
 On the LGBTQ+ Commission for West Hollywood, he advocates for attainable housing to help our vulnerable trans and aging LGBTQ+ citizens and champion digital surveillance to promote equity and accountability in policing.
 As an IT manager, he added BIPOC LGBTQ+ staff to a cis-White male department and helped introduce DEIA&B programming.
-He is the proud child of Nigerian and Jamaican immigrants, born in Massachusetts, raised in West Virginia and Georgia.
-Chiedu has written and directed award-winning LGBTQ+ short films that screened around the world, and I’ve written on queerness and opera for The Advocate.
-Chiedu has lived in and have loved WeHo for 20+ years.
+He is the proud child of Nigerian and Jamaican immigrants, born in Massachusetts, and raised in West Virginia and Georgia.
+Chiedu has written and directed award-winning LGBTQ+ short films that have screened around the world and written on queerness and opera for The Advocate.
+Chiedu has lived in and has loved WeHo for 20+ years.

 Pronouns: she/her/hers